R-Ladies-Morelia/R-Ladies-Morelia.github.io/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "De que se trata?" # leave blank to exclude
+title: "¿De qué se trata R-Ladies?" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  Bienvenidas a R-ladies capítulo Morelia.
-Solemos tener una reunión híbrida al mes para aprender R. Eres bienvenida a aprender.

   This is a local chapter of R-Ladies Global (https://www.rladies.org), an organization that promotes gender diversity in the R community worldwide.
 We meetup in person or virtually to learn about the R programming language, algorithms and advanced tools.